tominsam/jekyll-metaweblog/README.markdown

 Not all clients work.
 Let me know if you're using a weird client and having problems.
 And by weird, I mean, not Marsedit or Ecto, which are the two I have here.

+File upload support is very very new.
+Might work.

 ### TODO